medic/cht-docs/content/en/core/overview/data-flows-for-analytics.md

 [cht-sync](https://github.com/medic/cht-sync) is able to sync data from CouchDB to PostgreSQL.
 It uses logstash and PostgREST to replicate data from CouchDB to PostgreSQL in a real-time manner.

 #### CHT-Pipeline
 [cht-pipeline](https://github.com/medic/cht-pipeline) helps with the transformation of the data from the CHT to a format that is more suitable for analytics.
 It uses [DBT](https://www.getdbt.com/) to define the models that are translated into Postgres tables or views.
 It then becomes easier to query the data in the analytics platform of choice, for example [Superset](https://superset.apache.org/).
-See these {{< see-also page="overview/data-flows-for-analytics/cht-sync" title="instructions" >}} on how to set up and use cht-pipeline.
+See these [instructions](cht-sync) on how to set up and use cht-pipeline.

 #### 3. Data Use